 Where to stay in Roppongi

 - Luxury: The Ritz Carlton Tokyo.
 It’s located in Tokyo’s highest building and offers amazing views of Tokyo and Mount Fuji.
 It features a fitness center, a swimming pool and a sauna.
 The rooms are spacious, stylish and the staff offers top-notch service.
+Click here to check the reviews, photos and availability.

 - Mid-range: Roppongi Hotel S. It’s a nice boutique hotel in the heart of Roppongi.
 The rooms feature a flat screen TV, air-con, and fridge.
 They’re modern, clean, comfortable and pretty quiet.
 Moreover the staff is really nice.
+Click here to check the reviews, photos and availability.

 - Budget: APA Hotel Roppongi Ekimae.
 It’s a great budget option, not far from Roppongi Subway Station and several nightclubs.
 The rooms are simple, compact but comfortable.
 The staff is accommodating and the beds are comfortable.
+Click here to check the reviews, photos and availability.

 - Find all the Roppongi hotels